 Note: If you use multiple access points on your network, such as a second router or range-extender, all of them should use the settings recommended below.
 If they don’t all use the same settings, they may not be able to connect to each other, or your Nest products.

 Network name (SSID) and password

-If you get a new router or factory reset the router, your Nest products may disconnect if the network name (SSID), password, or other settings do not match the previous ones.
+If you get a new router or factory reset the router, your Nest products may disconnect if the network name (SSID), password, or other settings don't match the previous ones.

 If you give your new home network the same SSID and password as the previous one, your Nest products should automatically reconnect, as long as the manufacturer settings of the new router are the same.

 If your Nest products don’t reconnect to your new network automatically, or you want to use a different network name or password, you need to update the Wi-Fi information on each of your Nest products in the Nest app.

 Usually, it’s best to set Wi-Fi channel selection to Auto instead of a specific channel.
 This lets your router automatically switch channels to avoid interference from nearby Wi-Fi networks and wireless devices that can slow down or even block Wi-Fi signals.